rohitraj1996/CapstoneAzureMachineLearningEngineer/README.md

 - Below is the image of RunDetails widget.
 ![HyperDrive RunDetails widget](./screenshots/hyperdrive_rundetails.png)

-- Below is the parameters of best model.
+- Below is the hyperparameters, run id and successfully registered model of Hyperdrive's best model.
 ![Parameters of hyperdrive's best model](./screenshots/hyperdrive_runid_configs.png)

 ## Model Deployment